Histogram density estimator. Supports automatic partial function application.

 "align_"

-used to determine the alignment, such as align_none()
+used to determine the alignment, such asalign_none()

 .

-For example, align = "none"
+align = "none"

-will provide no alignment, align = align_center(at = 0)
+will provide no alignment,align = align_center(at = 0)

-will center a bin on 0
+will center a bin on0

-, and align = align_boundary(at = 0)
+, andalign = align_boundary(at = 0)

-will align a bin
+will align a bin edge on0

 Should outlines in between the bars (i.e. density values of 0) be included?

-Should missing (NA
+Should missing (

-) values in x
+) values inx

 Additional arguments (ignored).

-If TRUE
+If

-, the range of the output of this density estimator
+, the range of the output of this density estimator is computed and is returned in the$x

-element of the result, and c(NA, NA)
+element of the result, andc(NA, NA)

-is returned in $y
+is returned in$y

 .
-This gives a faster way to determine the range of the output
+This gives a faster way to determine the range of the output thandensity_XXX(n = 2)

 .